46elks/46elks-getting-started/code-examples/PHP/README.md

 3. Configure [`sms_url`](https://46elks.com/docs/configure-number) on the number you allocated, with your script URL.
 4. Send a text to your allocated number and you will get an email with the SMS contents.

+## send-sms-notion.php

+This script will get a list of phone numbers from a Notion database and send an SMS to each number.

+For more info, please see our tutorial [Send SMS from Notion](https://46elks.com/tutorials/send-sms-notion).

 ## send-sms.php

 A basic example of [sending SMS](https://46elks.com/docs/send-sms).